balogsun/SeunB-mentoring-docs/Week7Tsk1/Linux_Security_Hardening.md

 ## Next, Lets install and configure a basic web server `apache`

 To install and configure a web server on Ubuntu, you can use Apache or nginx.
-I have created a custom html document (a simple pizza booking website) for this purposea and here's a step-by-step guide to install and configure Apache:
+I have created a custom html document (a simple pizza booking website) for this purpose and here's a step-by-step guide to install and configure Apache:

 ### Bash Script for Installing and Configuring Apache